CanniJr/game-shack/README.md

-This project will add React Query to replace useEffect()
+## Data Fetching and Query using React Query

+## Adding Redux for state management.